Smrtnyk/Firetable/README.md

   - Role-based access control for users

 - Event Planning
-  - Floor plan designer with customizable elements (DJ booths, sofas, tables)
+  - Floor plan designer with customizable elements (DJ booths, sofas, tables and much more)
   - Event scheduling and management
   - Guest list creation and management